Do you recognize it – a once-popular-roadside-food in Hong Kong?

 Heat a pan over low to medium flame, without any oil (this what we called ‘white wok’), put in sesame seeds.
 Keep stirring them by a turner.

 In 10 to 15 minutes or so, depending on the amount you are working with and how wet the sesame seeds are, you shall start hearing a slight sound of ‘lik lik lak’.
 Lower heat and cook for another minute to make sure all are cooked through.
-A trick to eliminate the guesswork: mix in at the very beginning a small portion of white sesame seeds, which shall give you a better visual clue as when they are browned enough.
+A trick to eliminate the guesswork: mix in at the very beginning a small portion of white sesame seeds, which shall give you a better visual clue as when they are browned (lightly browned would be enough).

 Let cool sesame seeds, briefly pulse them in a grinder to form a coarse powder (fluff them if they lumped together).
 If you are handling a small batch, say a few table spoons, you may simply grind them by a rolling pin.